MicrosoftDocs/Azure-RMSDocs/mip/develop/quick-app-initialization-cpp.md

 ## Implement an authentication delegate

 The MIP SDK implements authentication using class extensibility, providing a mechanism to share authentication work with the client application.
-The client application must acquire a suitable OAuth2 access token, when asked by the MIP SDK at runtime.
-Token acquisition is accomplished by extending the `mip::AuthDelegate` class and overriding/implementing the `mip::AuthDelegate::AcquireOAuth2Token()` pure virtual function.
+The client application must acquire a suitable OAuth2 access token, and provided to the MIP SDK at runtime.

+Now create an implementation for an authentication delegate, by extending the SDK's `mip::AuthDelegate` class, and overriding/implementing the `mip::AuthDelegate::AcquireOAuth2Token()` pure virtual function.
+The authentication delegate is instantiated and used later, by the File profile and File engine objects.

 1. Using the same Visual Studio "Add class" feature we used in step #1 of the previous section, add another class to your project.
 This time, enter "auth_delegate" in the **Class Name** field.